dionno/apidocs/source/includes/_time_entries.md

 }
 ```

-Using this API, you'd be able to fetch a list of time entries.
+Using this API, you can fetch a list of time entries.

 <span class="http-method http-get">GET</span> `/webapi/time_entries`